maybedont/website/content/blog/aws-ai-security-breach.md

 That was the wake-up call.

 We built Maybe Don’t to ensure AI (and anyone directing it) doesn’t get to act unchecked.
-Whether it’s an agent or a human attacker, our product—**MCP Gateway**—steps in and says: *“Maybe don’t.”*
+Whether it’s an agent or a human attacker, our product—**MCP Gateway**—steps in and says: *“Maybe Don’t.”*

 ---